Boundary Treatment for Variational Quantum Simulations of Partial Differential Equations on Quantum Computers: Numerical Results

 Results obtained for a mixed Dirichlet/Neumann problem are outlined in \Fig{fig:Results:Heat:mixed_nq2} and \Fig{fig:Results:Heat:mixed_nq4}.
-The initial temperature distribution is assigned to $y(x_k,t^0)=0$ in the interior as well as the right side Neumann boundary.
+The initial temperature distribution is assigned to $y(x_k,t^0)=0$ in the interior as well as to the Neumann condition on the right side.
 The final solution should agree with the left side Dirichlet value $y(0,t^l)=1$ in the whole domain.
 For the coarse grid, $N_\text{t} = 100$ time instants are displayed in \Fig{fig:Results:Heat:mixed_nq2}.
 They indicate a remarkable visual agreement between the \textsc{VQA}-results and the \textsc{FD}-results over the entire simulation period.
-In line with the \textsc{FD}-results, the \textsc{VQA}-results unveil that the temperature on the right increases for the adiabatic condition until the global heat exchange finally vanishes. {Figure \ref{fig:Results:Heat:mixed_nq4} compares the evolution of the solution on the coarse and the fine mesh for the initial $N_\text{t} = 7$ time instants.
-Results indicate that the predictive accuracy is similar on both grids.}
+In line with the \textsc{FD}-results, the \textsc{VQA}-results unveil that the temperature on the right increases for the adiabatic condition until the global heat exchange finally vanishes.
+Figure~\ref{fig:Results:Heat:mixed_nq4} compares the evolution of the solution on the coarse and the fine grid for the initial $N_\text{t} = 2$ time instants.
+Results indicate that the predictive accuracy of the \textsc{VQA} is similar on both grids.

 The time evolution of the $\varepsilon_{l_2}$ measure is displayed, using a \textit{log-log} representation in \Fig{fig:Results:Heat:Error:nq2} and a \textit{semi-log} representation in \Fig{fig:Results:Heat:Errors:mixed_nq4}.
-For the inhomogeneous Dirichlet and the mixed boundary condition, the maximum error occurs during the initial time steps and decays as the solution advances in time until approximately $t=0.1$s (5 time steps).
+For the inhomogeneous Dirichlet and the mixed boundary condition, the maximum error occurs during the initial time steps and decays as the solution advances in time until approximately $t=0.1$~[s] (5 time steps).
 Subsequently, the measure remains at a low level for these cases.
-For the homogeneous Dirichlet case with $d=1$, displayed in \Fig{fig:Results:Heat:homoDirichlet}, the error increases significantly after approximately 10 time steps but remains small.
+For the homogeneous Dirichlet case with $d=1$, displayed in \Fig{fig:Results:Heat:homoDirichlet}, the error increases significantly after approximately 10 time steps but remains small, i.e., under $10^{-5}$.
 In contrast, the ansatz with $d=7$ that was used to compute the inhomogeneous steady state solution depicted in \Fig{fig:Results:Heat:mixed_nq2} outperforms the trainability in the homogeneous Dirichlet setting ($d=1$).

 Despite a general temporal error transport, the implicit numerical scheme remains stable and does not indicate any amplification of the error, which is in the range of the error of the steady-state solution, cf. Sec. \ref{sec:Application:Poisson}.